Bonn: Administration

 The German state of North Rhine-Westphalia is divided into five governmental districts (Regierungsbezirk), and Bonn is part of the governmental district of Cologne (Regierungsbezirk Köln).
 Within this governmental district, the city of Bonn is an urban district in its own right.
 The urban district of Bonn is then again divided into four administrative municipal districts (Stadtbezirk).
 These are Bonn, Bonn-Bad Godesberg, Bonn-Beuel and Bonn-Hardtberg.
 In 1969, the independent towns of Bad Godesberg and Beuel as well as several villages were incorporated into Bonn, resulting in a city more than twice as large as before.

 Climate

-Bonn has an oceanic climate (Cfb).
+Bonn has an oceanic climate (Köppen: Cfb; Trewartha: Dobk).
 In the south of the Cologne lowland in the Rhine valley, Bonn is in one of Germany's warmest regions.

+The Bonn weather station has recorded the following extreme values: